 Hi, while my parents were trying to sell their business my dad passed away and I believe my parents business broker and the buyer took advantage of my mom while she's was grieving.
 She signed the papers to sell two weeks ago the new owner took over but she still hasn't been paid.
 The new...
 Read more »

 Possibly.
 Grieving is not a legal reason to avoid a contract.
 What you should do is gently question your mother and find out why she agreed to the terms the buyer offered?
 Was your mom represented by a realtor or attorney?
 Why weren’t you there to help her in the closing?

 Okay, if I understand what you're writing about, let me summarize: your sister owns a house and she's allowing you to live there?
 I don't know why she'd be paying YOU to live in HER house though?
 I will need a little bit more information.
 Can you provide that?
-Such as: which one of you owns...Read more »
+Such as:...Read more »